sukhdeepsingh/ss-consulting/content/authors/admin/_index.md

 - Visitors
 ---

-Currently working as Bioinformatics Scientist at HZPC Research B.V. where I have been creating and managing advanced Bioinformatics infrastructure to assist in state of art plant breeding.My research experience includes Epigenetics, plant/mammalian Bioinformatics, marker discovery, genome assemblies and addressing complex scientific questions using computation.
+Bioinformatics Scientist at HZPC Research B.V. where I have been creating and managing advanced Bioinformatics infrastructure to assist in state of art plant breeding.

+My research experience includes Epigenetics, plant/mammalian Bioinformatics, marker discovery, genome assemblies and addressing complex scientific questions using computation.
 I have developed scalable computational pipelines to handle and analyze genomics big data employing High-Performance computing.

 I have led sundry high value projects including infrastructure development, grant acquisition, Agile based customized project solutions with several visualization paradigms and HPC/cloud deployments.
 I have substantial experience with team building, global networking, public relations, innovation and technology scouting.
 I have worked in diverse settings where I have gained extensive computational, leadership, independency and entrepreneurial/corporate skills in a broad range scientific international environment.